google/koladata/docs/fundamentals.md

 value** mapping triples: **bags**, where itemid is **globally unique 128-bit id**.
 Note, there can be **one value** for each itemid-attribute pair.

-Every entity, object, list or dict have associated itemid, and can be represented as a bag of attributes, which can be obtained through `x.get_bag()`.
+Every entity, list, dict or object has associated itemid, and can be represented as a bag of attributes, which can be obtained through `x.get_bag()`.

 Schemas also stored as mapping triples, just values are schemas.

-In addition, each 'object' has an extra mapping triple which associate the object with its schema (the main difference between `kd.new` and `kd.obj`).
+In addition, each object has an extra mapping triple which associate the object with its schema (the main difference between `kd.new` and `kd.obj`).

 ```python
 x = kd.new(a=1, b=kd.new(c=2, d='hello'))   # auto-allocated schemas